Dramatic fashion’s powerful aesthetic, and is beauty bias ever ok?

 The fashion industry’s Dramatic vision

 When writing about overrepresentation of Ethereals in Game of Thrones, I said I wasn’t sure whether this overrepresentation was a problem.
-The many Ethereal faces in the show exude mystical vibes that echo the magical aura of the fictional world.
+The show’s many Ethereal faces exude mystical vibes that echo the magical aura of the show’s fictional world.

-Similarly, you can argue that the world of the fashion industry aspires to project a vibe of power, intensity, and unconventionality, and that the decision to employ models who in general have highly Dramatic faces helps to create this world and fulfill the designers’ artistic visions.
+Similarly, you can argue that the fashion industry aspires to project a vibe of power, intensity, and unconventionality, and that the decision to employ models who in general have highly Dramatic faces helps to create this world and fulfill the designers’ artistic visions.

 Just as a predominance of Ethereals in Game of Thrones serves to immerse us in the creators’ artistic vision of a magical world, the predominance of Dramatics in the fashion industry serves to immerse us in the fashion world’s unconventional, avant-garde vision.